Chronological Thinking in Full-Duplex Spoken Dialogue Language Models: Experiments

 \subsubsection{Factual knowlege capability}

 We further evaluate the model's level of factual knowledge.
 Table \ref{tab:acc} shows the accuracy of our proposed method compared to baseline methods on both Llama Questions and Web Questions.
 It can be observed that when it comes to benckmarks requiring factual knowledge, the proposed choronological thinking method showed negligible improvement.
 This is because factual knowledge-based Question-Answering tasks require minimal reasoning, as the model only needs to possess the relevant knowledge to answer questions correctly.
-Compared to SALM-Duplex, our proposed method still achieves higher accuracy.
-Meanwhile, when compared with other baseline methods, it can be observed that except for GLM-4-Voice, our method outperforms all baseline approaches, even though baseline methods such as Moshi have significantly more parameters than our method (7B vs. 1.5B).
-Although the GLM-4-Voice method achieves much higher accuracy than our proposed method, its 9B-parameter count far exceeds that of our model.
+Compared to SALM-Duplex, our models still achieve higher accuracy as we alleviate the predictive burden on the LLM.
+Meanwhile, when compared with other baseline methods, it can be observed that except for GLM-4-Voice, our models outperform all baseline approaches, even though baseline methods such as Moshi have significantly more parameters than our models (7B vs. 1.7B).
+Although the GLM-4-Voice method achieves much higher accuracy than our proposed models, its 9B-parameter count far exceeds that of our models.
 Additionally, its half-duplex structure, which is not constrained by real-time and causal requirements, also contributes to its higher accuracy.
 In summary, the full-duplex SDLM proposed in this paper demonstrates strong factual knowledge retention capabilities.